platformio/platformio-core/docs/ide/atom.rst

 Quick Start
 -----------

 This tutorial introduces you to the basics of PlatformIO IDE workflow and shows you a creation process of a simple "Blink" example.
 After finishing you will have a general understanding of how to work with projects in the IDE.

 Launch
 ~~~~~~

-PlatformIO IDE is built on top of GitHub's Atom "hackable" text editor.
-After installation please run one of ``Atom.exe``,  ``Atom.app`` or ``atom``
-application depending on the OS.
+After installation, you launch PlatformIO IDE by opening Atom.
+Once Atom is
+open, PlatformIO IDE auto installer will continue to install dependent packages
+and PlatformIO CLI.
+Please be patient and let the installation complete.
+In the
+final result PlatformIO IDE will ask you to reload Atom window to apply
+installed components.
+Please click on ``Reload Now``.
+After it PlatformIO IDE is
+ready for using.
+Happy coding!

 Setting Up the Project
 ~~~~~~~~~~~~~~~~~~~~~~

-1. To create a new project choose ``Menu: PlatformIO > Initialize new Project or update existing`` or press the corresponding icon in the PlatformIO toolbar as shown in the image below:
+1. To create a new project choose
+   ``Menu: PlatformIO > Initialize new Project or update existing`` or press the corresponding icon in the PlatformIO toolbar as shown in the image below:

 .. image:: ../_static/ide-atom-platformio-quick-start-1.png
     :target: http://docs.platformio.org/en/latest/_images/ide-atom-platformio-quick-start-1.png

 2. In the "New Project Menu" choose desired boards (more than one board is allowed) and select a project directory.
 Then press "Initialize" button:

 .. image:: ../_static/ide-atom-platformio-quick-start-2.png
     :target: http://docs.platformio.org/en/latest/_images/ide-atom-platformio-quick-start-2.png

 3. If everything is fine, you should see the success message and project tree in the left panel:

 .. image:: ../_static/ide-atom-platformio-quick-start-3.png
     :target: http://docs.platformio.org/en/latest/_images/ide-atom-platformio-quick-start-3.png

 4. Now, let's create the first project source file: right-click on the folder ``src`` and choose ``New File``:

 .. image:: ../_static/ide-atom-platformio-quick-start-4.png
     :target: http://docs.platformio.org/en/latest/_images/ide-atom-platformio-quick-start-4.png